chnoack/VagrantBoxDebian82/Readme.md

-# Ubuntu 14.04/Desktop Vagrant setup for Developers
+# Debian 8.2/Desktop Vagrant setup for Developers

-This is just a Vagrant setup for an Ubuntu VirtuaBox for developers.
+This is just a Vagrant setup for an Debian VirtuaBox for developers.
 The VM contains:

-* Ubuntu Trusty 14.04
+* Debian 8.2
 * Mate-Desktop
 * postgresql
 * atom